 I can meditate.

-Keep brainstorming, come up with 10 things that you have control over.
+Keep brainstorming, and come up with 10 things that you have control over.

 Now start DOING the things on your list.
 Put ALL your focus and energy on those items, and take all focus and energy OFF the problem.